Brain Cancer Screening

 Screening options for high-risk individuals

 Although researchers don’t yet have a way to screen people for primary brain cancers, they do have options for people who have a high risk of developing brain cancer.
 This includes people who have a diagnosed immune system disorder or a genetic condition such as:

 - Von-Hippel-Lindau disease

 Even for high-risk individuals, however, there is no single brain cancer screening test that can predict his or her future cancer risk with complete accuracy.
 A physician may advise a patient who has one of these risk factors to schedule regular physical exams and imaging scans.
-If a potential abnormality is detected, additional diagnostic tests (such as a tissue biopsy or a lumbar puncture) may then be performed.
+If a potential abnormality is detected, additional diagnostic tests may then be performed, such as: